vpdb/server/doc/storage/index.md

 # Downloading from Storage

-In order to download a file, use the [storage API][download].
+In order to download a file, use the [storage resource][download].
 All you need is the storage ID of the item to download.
 However, for accessing non-public files, authentication is needed as described below.